Boikhutso7/Problem_solving/README.md

 # Problem_solving
 Collection of solved programming problems and algorithms including anagrams, Fibonacci sequence, and other common challenges.

-Solutions in [your languages]
+# Languages used
+1. Python
+2. Java